Part 2 ~ Comments by Obstetricians about Midwives ~ 1820 to 2014

 In the United States … in the early part of this century, the medical establishment forced midwives — who were then largely old-fashioned untrained “grannies” — out of the childbirth business.
 Maternal and infant mortality was appallingly high in those days…

 As the developing specialty of obstetrics attached the problem, women were persuaded to have their babies in hospitals, and to be delivered by physicians ….
-Today it is rare for a women to die in childbirth and infant mortality is (low) … [Steinmann, 1975]
+Today it is rare for a woman to die in childbirth and infant mortality is (low) … [Steinmann, 1975]

 1977 ~ Letter from Dr. Heinrichs, MD., Ph.D., August 1, 1977, Stanford University Medical Center to the State Legislature, strongly opposing AB 1896, the first of 6 failed direct-entry (non-nurse) midwifery licensing bill: